PufferFinance/website-docs/docs/glossary.md

 ### `Validator Ticket`

 An ERC20 token.
-Each Validator Ticket allows operating a validator on the Puffer Protocol for one day.
+Each Validator Ticket allows operating 1 validator (32 ETH) on the Puffer Protocol for one day.
+In Pectra upgrade, validator balances can be up to 2048, so a validator that has a balance of 2048 ETH would be consuming 64 VT per day

 ### `Bond`